bozdoz/advent-of-code-2021/BLOG.md

 So the capacity of the path which was passed recursively to the traverse function was probably changing.
 And the path itself was just a header for an array which held the underlying data.
 So it was the same header being manipulated.
 Explicitly adding a `copy()` I think was the right answer.

+**Third Update**

+I was [helped on reddit](https://www.reddit.com/r/adventofcode/comments/rfhcjm/comment/hohxxgc/?utm_source=reddit&utm_medium=web2x&context=3) with a suggestion to use `append` after all, instead of copy():

+> Instead of copying the path at every possible point, just copy it when you append it to your slice of paths.
+> Note that I like to copy a slice using append rather than creating a new slice an then using copy.
+For example, to copy a slice of bytes, I might write something like append([]byte{}, xs...).
+It's shorter, doesn't need a new variable declaration, and I personally find copy confusing.

 ### Day 11

 Felt better about today's puzzle.
 Seemed complex enough to earn my attention and respect.